antmicro/topwrap/docs/source/pipeline_manager.md

     In order to start creating block design in Pipeline Manager, you need to first build and run a server application - here is a brief instruction on how to achieve this (the process of building and installation of Pipeline Manager is described in detail in its [documentation](https://antmicro.github.io/kenning-pipeline-manager/project-readme.html#building-and-running)):

     ```
-    python -m fpga_topwrap kpm_build_server
+    python -m topwrap kpm_build_server
-    python -m fpga_topwrap kpm_run_server
+    python -m topwrap kpm_run_server
     ```

     After executing the above-mentioned commands, the Pipeline Manager server is waiting for an external application (i.e. Topwrap) to connect on `127.0.0.1:9000` and you can connect to the web GUI frontend in your browser on `http://127.0.0.1:5000`.

 2. Establish connection with Topwrap